 - Inform them what dish you are interested in and ask them if they would recommend it for someone with allergies.
 Take into consideration how it is prepared in the kitchen.

 - Ask if the chef can modify a particular dish to accommodate customers with allergies?
 Ask if the dish can be made without butter, cheese, egg, breadcrumbs or other ingredients containing your allergens.

-- What type of oil do you cook with? and what other food is cooked in this oil?
+- What type of oil do you cook with?
+What other food is cooked in this oil?

-- If the dish is cooked on the grill, could the grill be cleaned in advance or could my order be cooked in a different spot, on tinfoil or in a pan?
+- If the dish is cooked on the grill, could the grill be cleaned in advance or could my order be cooked in a different area, on tinfoil or in a pan?

 - Is the chef aware of hidden names for allergens?
-It is advised to keep a card in your purse displaying all the possible names for your allergen and show it to staff/chefs, so they can check.
-Also inform staff of hidden places for your allergen that they may be unaware of, for example nuts in dips/sauces, gluten in certain soy sauces.
+(It is advised to keep a card in your purse displaying all the possible names for your allergen and show it to staff/chefs.
+Also inform staff of hidden foods your allergen could be present in, that they may be unaware of, for example nuts in dips/sauces, gluten in certain soy sauces.)

 Questions at a Counter-Service venue: